 What are the rules?

-The Construction (Design and Management) Regulations 2007 (also known as CDM 2007).
-These rules help to ensure that a construction project is safe to build, safe to use and safe to maintain.
+The Construction (Design and Management) Regulations 2007 (also known as CDM 2007) help to ensure that a construction project is safe to build, safe to use and safe to maintain.

 What work is notifiable?